kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 * Add retry_number field

 ## New priority

+For MVP
 * Create a retry_jobs field, and expose list in api, and a T/F completeness toggle
+* Add failure conditions in run method to fail before creating db records

+Not for mvp
 * Non blocking job submission / (Possibly htcondor submit)
-* Add failure conditions in run method
-* Add thread to perform actions based on toggle
+* Add thread/reaper to perform actions based on toggle

 ### Questions